 There is tremendous power in hope.
 It is a game changer in how we show up to and in the world.
-Hope is not the light at the end of the tunnel, but the light already shining brightly within the tunnel.
+Hope is not the light at the end of the tunnel, but the light already shining brightly in you.

-Today I feel moved to share with you a quote from psychiatrist Dr. Bill Pettit.
-My husband first heard this quote a couple of years ago on Dr. Pettit's The Real Change live podcast series.
-My husband always reads it to me when he knows I am on my way down the rabbit hole of less than helpful thinking, gently pointing me back to wellbeing.
+Today I feel moved to share a quote from psychiatrist Dr. Bill Pettit.
+My husband first heard this quote several years ago on Dr. Pettit's The Real Change live podcast series.
+My husband reads it to me when he knows I am on my way down the rabbit hole of less than helpful thinking, gently pointing me back to my well-of-being.
 My hope is you will read it, continue to read it, and share it with others.

 So much of our thinking is on the Corona virus and the ramifications of its existence in this world - physical distancing, uncertainty about the future, our livelihood, the physical and mental wellbeing of ourselves and loved ones, and at times whether we should be worried or not.
 It can feel like we are desperately trying to control or keep a rollercoaster ride in check.

 Like all humans I experience times when my outlook feels dark and hopeless, and other times it feels bright and hopeful.
-It feels much like moving up and down levels in an elevator.
+It feels much like moving up and down different levels in an elevator.
 I spend time in the basement feeling all sorts of less-than feelings (less than hopeful, happy, calm, loving, patient...) and I see only what is not possible.
-I naturally move up a few or several levels, and I feel brighter, lighter, happier, more hopeful and compassionate, and I see only what is possible.
-I move down levels, and up again, and so on and so forth.
-It is how we are designed to work.
+I'm less kind to myself and less patience with others.
+As I move up a few or several levels I begin to feel brighter, lighter, happier, more hopeful and compassionate.
+I begin to see what was already possible.
+The movement up and down is outside my doing.
+It is how the system is designed to work.
+In every human being.
+That too is hopeful.

-My hope is that you will hear something resonating within you in such a way that hope arise to the surface brightening up your experience.
+My hope is that you will hear something resonating within you in such a way that your mind clears and in turn hope arise to the surface brightening up your experience.

-This is the quote heard on the Real Change podcast series from psychiatrist Dr. Bill Pettit.
+This is what my husband heard on the Real Change podcast series with psychiatrist Dr. Bill Pettit.

 "Listen, this is not rocket science.
 Sometimes you're in your right mind, and sometimes you're not.
 And your right mind is your home, but you can think yourself away from it.